 - Civil Commitment hearings:

-civil or criminal, formal or informal, where the answers might incriminate him in future proceedings
+or criminal, formal or informal, where the answers might incriminate him in future proceedings [Lefkowitz v.

-given immunity against future prosecution; cannot be forced to submit to a polygraph [US v.
-Antelope,
+immunity against future prosecution; cannot be forced to submit to a polygraph [US v.
+Antelope, 395 F. 3d

 - 5th Amendment rights continue through sentencing; silence cannot be used to draw adverse inference,